 What do you need to do to be PCI compliant?

-If you’ve ever looked into PCI you'll know even working out what level you need to conform to can be incredibly tricky.
+If you’ve ever looked into PCI, you'll know that even working out what level you need to conform to can be incredibly tricky.
 To help you work out what you need to do in terms of PCI compliance, here's a quick summary.

 Note: You should always check that the payment gateway or provider that you choose is PCI compliant.